Empowering Teens

 When a teenager goes to school, Friday night football games, or parties, they are surrounded by classmates and friends who are experimenting with alcohol and drugs.
 This exposure creates the faulty belief that many people are using substances, so the teen feels pressure to fit in.

-In the majority of cases, drugs and alcohol create a feeling of euphoria triggered by the substance releasing chemicals in the brain.
-This pleasant high is rewarding on a number of different levels and becomes something the person wants to repeat.
+In the majority of cases, drugs and alcohol create a feeling of euphoria triggered by the substance-releasing chemicals in the brain.
+This pleasant high is rewarding on several different levels and becomes something the person wants to repeat.

 Teens who want to feel good are interested in the high while those who use it to feel better are likely self-medicating to manage an undiagnosed or under-treated condition.
 Often, these conditions are mental health disorders, like depression or anxiety.

 By using these substances, the person will begin to feel better.
-It will seem as if they had no condition at all, but only for a short amount of time.
+It will seem like they had no condition at all, but only for a short time.

-Some teens are not looking to fit in, feel better, or feel good from using substance.
+Some teens are not looking to fit in, feel better, or feel good from using substances.
 They are more interested in modifying their performance.

 Teenagers hoping to increase performance levels academically, physically, or athletically may turn to specific drugs to boost their performance.
 A teen may use stimulant medications like those used to treat ADHD to help improve their test scores or to sharpen their focus on the field of play, while others may abuse steroids to increase their strength and recovery.